Heartwarming: Master and Commander

-Lord Blakeney brings Maturin a bug, knowing he would appreciate a specimen of local fauna as he was very disappointed they couldn't stop at the Galapagos.
+- Lord Blakeney brings Maturin an unknown species of beetle, knowing he would appreciate some specimen of local fauna as he was very disappointed they couldn't stop at the Galapagos.

-After Stephen Maturin has been shot and is dying, with the only real hope of saving him getting him onto dry land where the bullet can be removed.
-It is reported that the enemy ship has been sighted, and they are catching her, Captain Aubrey looks at the ship through his telescope, goes into his cabin and sees Stephens abandoned Cello, and finally goes to see Stephen in the sickbay.
+- After Doctor Stephen Maturin has been acidently shot and is dying, with the only real hope of saving him getting him onto dry land where an operation can be attempted to remove the lead ball.
+It is reported that the enemy ship has been sighted, and they are catching her, Jack looks out after the ship he has been chasing for most of the film through his telescope, goes into his cabin and sees Stephens abandoned Cello, and finally goes to see Stephen in the sickbay.
 The scene changes to Stephen waking up being carried on a stretcher having landed on the Galapagos islands.
-He smiles at Jack and says "please tell me this is not on my account" at which Jack replies "not at all, I just needed to stretch my legs".
+He smiles wanly at Jack through his fever and says: "please tell me this is not on my account."
+To which Jack replies: "not at all, I just needed to stretch my legs."
 Just to add to the heartwarmingness, it is set to the soundtrack of Corelli's beautiful "Adagio From Concerto Grosso".

-When Captain Aubrey tells Maturin that they'll be staying on land for a week before heading back to England to repair the Surprise, before resuming their pursuit of the enemy ship.
+- When Aubrey tells Maturin that they'll be staying on land for a week before heading back to England to repair the Surprise, and resuming their pursuit of the enemy ship.
 This would allow Maturin to pursue nature studies of the island that he had wanted to do before but Aubrey had refused because the mission came first: